Enquire Now

 The Non-Drinker's Guide

 Activities: Focus on things like Go-Karting or Paintball where sobriety is actually an advantage (and required!).
+If you know there are non drinkers, don’t make drinking activities a centrepiece of the stag do.

 Choosing a Hotel

 The Golden Rule: Book "Stag Friendly" accommodation.
 Many hotels have a strict "No Stags" policy and will turn you away at the door.
+If you want help with this, that’s the sort of thing that we can help with, so it’s always worth an ask!

 Need help planning?
 Let us handle the logistics.